vovgou/loxodon-framework/Assets/LoxodonFramework/Readme.txt

 UPDATE NOTES
 ----------------------------------------
+version 1.5.0
+	Refactor prefs module for compatibility with UWP platform.
+	Fixed a few bugs.

 version 1.1.5
 	Updated PathParser and BindingBuilder to support a new feature,eg:bindingSet.Bind(this.button).For(v => v.onClick).To(vm=>vm.OnClick()).
 	Loxodon.Framework.Localizations.ITypeConver method 'GetByte' renamed to 'GetType'.